GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

         );
     ```

 1. If you try to invoke the flow in Genkit UI (**flows/queryTransformFlow**), you'll notice that the input format for the flow is different from the prompt.
 The flow just expects a string.
-You need to fix this in the challenge, so that the prompt and flow take the same input type.
+You need to fix the codee in the challenge to change the input type from string to the custom input type, so that the prompt and flow take the same input type.
 You should get an output something that looks like this:

     ```text